AliFlux/seemly.js/README.md

 #### Note

 Only the elements within the `form` tag would be updated.
-This is more of a feature to prevent unwanted changes effecting the page.
+This is a feature to prevent unwanted changes effecting the page.

 ### Why Seemly.js is awesome